yiisoft/di/README.md

     }
 }
 ```

-Here we created a service provider responsible for bootstrapping of a car
-factory with all its dependencies.
+Here we created a service provider responsible for bootstrapping of a car factory with all its dependencies.

 An extension is a callable that returns a modified service object.
-In our case we get existed `Garage` service
+In our case we get existing `Garage` service
-and put the car into the garage by calling the method `setCar()`.
+and put a car into the garage by calling the method `setCar()`.
 Thus, before applying this provider, we had
-an empty garage and with the help of the extension we put the car in the garage.
+an empty garage and with the help of the extension we fill it.

 To add this service provider to a container you can pass either its class or a
 configuration array in the `$providers` constructor parameter: